-Stroke treatment at home is challenging yet empowering because you’re in charge of your success.
+Stroke treatment at home is a challenging yet empowering process because you’re in charge of your success.

 Although you might still be going to outpatient therapy, the majority of your results will happen on your time – and it’s up to you to make the most of it.

 There are three primary areas that need to be treated during stroke recovery at home: physical, cognitive, and emotional side effects.

 The most common physical side effects of stroke include: